Fees & Bursaries

 The Yehudi Menuhin School is an independent school and, as such, receives no direct funding from the UK government.
 It therefore relies on the fees it receives, either from parents or in the form of bursaries, to cover its annual running costs.

 Eligibility for bursaries

-Generous financial assistance towards the cost of fees is available for children who have been resident in the UK for at least two calendar years (January to December) by the Department for Education (DfE) under the Music and Dance Scheme (MDS).
+Generous financial assistance, from the Department of Education (DfE) under the Music and Dance Scheme, towards the cost of fees may be available for children who have been resident in the UK for at least two full calendar years (January to December) before the year in which the place is taken up.
 This assistance is measured according to a sliding scale linked to family income.
 In order to be eligible for the scheme in September 2023, the student must have been resident in the UK from 1st January 2021 to 31st December 2022.

 Under current DfE rules, overseas pupils who have been resident in the UK, or have been boarding pupils at the School, for two full calendar years or more are also eligible for a grant under the Scheme.